Harry Potter Walking Tours in London

-STOP 6 – Piccadilly Circus – Where the Trio Go On the Run (map)
+6. Piccadilly Circus – Where the Trio Go On the Run (map)

-On the run from Death Eaters at Bill and Fleur’s wedding in Harry Potter and the Deathly Hallows, Harry, Ron and Hermione apparat straight to central London.
-In the books they arrive on Tottenham Court Road and go into a nearby restaurant.
+On the run from Death Eaters at Bill and Fleur’s wedding in Harry Potter and the Deathly Hallows, Harry, Ron and Hermione apparate straight to central London.
+In the books, they arrive on Tottenham Court Road and go into a nearby restaurant.

-Stand facing the Ripley’s Believe it or Not!
+Stand to face the Ripley’s Believe it or Not!
 Museum and walk to your RIGHT.
 The road turns into Coventry Street and leads you into Leicester Square.
 Walk STRAIGHT along the top of Leicester Square until you get to the main road – Charing Cross.
 Here turn RIGHT.

-STOP 7 – Cecil Court and Goodwin’s Court – The inspiration for Diagon Alley?
+7. Cecil Court and Goodwin’s Court – The inspiration for Diagon Alley?
 Or…the REAL Diagon Alley? (map)

 Goodwin’s Court is much smaller and the buildings are kind of wonky – giving it a surreal feeling.
 It’s easy to imagine that this little courtyard path could be an entrance into Harry’s magical world.

 Harry and Hagrid walk down Charing Cross Road itself in Harry Potter and the Philosopher’s Stone.
-Whilst Harry is on the Knight Bus in Harry Potter and the Prisoner of Azkaban he travels down Charing Cross, and Ministry cars drive down the road in Harry Potter and the Half Blood Prince.
+Whilst Harry is on the Knight Bus in Harry Potter and the Prisoner of Azkaban he travels down Charing Cross, and Ministry cars drive down the road in Harry Potter and the Half-Blood Prince.

-STOP 8 – Trafalgar Square – Harry Potter and the Deathly Hallows Part II Film Premiere (map)
+8. Trafalgar Square – Harry Potter and the Deathly Hallows Part II Film Premiere (map)

 Trafalgar Square is also glimpsed during the opening flight battle of Harry Potter and the Half-Blood Prince as the Death Eaters fly over central London.

-STOP 9 – Old Scotland Yard – The Ministry of Magic (map)
+9. Old Scotland Yard – The Ministry of Magic (map)

 Walk down Scotland Place and turn RIGHT onto Whitehall Place.
 The road will dead end on Whitehall and here turn LEFT.
 Keep walking in this direction, but cross over to the opposite side of Whitehall.
 A few minutes along you will come to the big black gates of Downing Street on your RIGHT.
 Stop here.

-STOP 10 – Number 10 Downing Street – Direct link to the Minister for Magic (map)
+10. Number 10 Downing Street – Direct link to the Minister for Magic (map)

 It is revealed that there is a portal from the wizarding world to that of the muggle world so that the Prime Minister of the U.K. and the Minister for Magic can occasionally speak.

 Facing Downing Street, walk to your RIGHT, continuing down Whitehall.
 Walk straight down the road until you get to the entrance to Westminster Underground Station.
 Take the steps down and follow the signs to the ticket hall.

-STOP 11 – Westminster Underground Station – Tube Station for Ministry of Magic (map)
+11. Westminster Underground Station – Tube Station for Ministry of Magic (map)

-At the station Mr. Weasley struggles at the barriers, not sure how to work the exits properly – much like many of us during our first visit to London!
+At the station, Mr. Weasley struggles at the barriers, not sure how to work the exits properly – much like many of us during our first visit to London!

 For the filming of this scene, Westminster Underground Station was closed for an entire day (a very rare occurrence)!